 This competition is designed to be a test of a horse and rider’s ability to negotiate a show jumping course together with a cross-country course.
 The challenge consists of 7 to 10 show jumps, followed by 15 to 25 cross-country efforts.

-Online stabling booking is available for BRC championships.
+Online Stable Booking is available for BRC championships.
 Once your booking account is created, it can be used for any future championship stabling bookings.
 Please note, stabling closes 21 days before the start of competition.

 Hat Tagging and Body Protectors

-All competitors in BRC XC phases must now wear a BETA Level 3 (Purple Label) Body Protector manufactured in the year 2000 or after.
-Further information on permitted body protectors can be found in BRC News.
+All competitors in BRC XC phases must now wear a BETA Level 3 (Purple or Blue Label) Body Protector manufactured in the year 2009 or after.
+Further information on permitted body protectors can be found in the downloads section of the website.

-British Riding Clubs have once again taken out abandonment insurance for the three outdoor 2017 Championships that are held on grass, and therefore have a greater likelihood of being subject to weather related abandonment compared to those held at a permanent venue.
-These Championships are: the Festival of the Horse, the National Horse Trials and the National Championships.
+British Riding Clubs have once again taken out abandonment insurance for the three outdoor 2020 championships that are held on grass, and therefore have a greater likelihood of being subject to weather related abandonment compared to those held at a permanent venue.
+These championships are: the Festival of the Horse, the National Horse Trials and the National Championships.
 This insurance covers these events in the case of abandonment due to adverse weather conditions.
-Should any of these three events be cancelled due to adverse weather conditions, and the insurance policy conditions are satisfied, then all Championship entry fees and stable booking fees will be refunded in full.
-This excludes all Prelim entry fees for the Championship, and Area entry fees for the associated qualifiers.
+Should any of these three events be cancelled due to adverse weather conditions, and the insurance policy conditions are satisfied, then all championship entry fees and stable booking fees will be refunded in full.
+This excludes all pre-entry fees for the championship, and area entry fees for the associated qualifiers.
 For all other BRC events, the refund policy as detailed in the current BRC Handbook will stand.